-The course starts with the wetlands holes for the first half of the front nine, then the second half finishes with the woodsy ones, culminating in the really fun 9th hole that has an elevated tee and plays straight down the hill–easily drivable for longer hitters.
+The course starts with the wetlands holes for the first half of the front nine, then the second half finishes with the woodsy ones, culminating in the really fun 9th hole that has an elevated tee and plays straight down the hill—easily drivable for longer hitters.
 Then the first few holes and last few holes on the back nine are more wetlands links while the middle section is in the woods.
-It’s a nice mix the way it’s set up.
+It’s a nice mix with the way the routing is set up.

 As for conditions, all I can say is stellar.
 These may be the nicest greens I’ve ever putted on.
 They were pretty receptive on approaches and you could get good bite on chips, yet so amazingly smooth on top—true as true can be.
 I was blown away how the ball just kind of glided across the surface effortlessly.
 The best analogy I can make is it’s almost like an air hockey table.

 The fairways were immaculate, as well.
 The bunkers were great.
 There were only a couple negatives.
 One is the rough, which is mostly great with consistent lush grass coverage.
 It is not deep, but it is so thick and sticky it really makes you work.
-However, they are having a serious ground squirrel epidemic it seems, so there were all sorts of holes and patchy areas because of that.
-Nothing you notice until you get up close, though, but definitely an issue they can hopefully solve before it gets worse.
-Also, some of the fringe collars around the greens looked a little burnt out, but otherwise the course is in gorgeous condition!
+However, they are having a serious ground squirrel epidemic, so there were all sorts of holes and patchy areas because of that.
+It was nothing you notice until you get up close, though, but definitely an issue they can hopefully solve before it gets worse.
+Also, some of the fringe collars around the greens looked a little burnt out, but otherwise the course was in gorgeous summer condition!

 The Running Y Ranch was worth every second of the wait and exceeded my lofty expectations on all levels.
 I just wish I had more excuses to come to Klamath Falls, so I could play this gem more often.
 If you are driving through the area, do yourself a favor and stop here.
 You won’t regret it.